COVID-19 pandemic in the Philippines: April to May 2020

 On May 14, Typhoon Vongfong (local name: Ambo) landed on Samar Island.
-In the Philippines, tens of thousands of people who were locked out due to lockdowns were faced with the dual threat of typhoons and viruses, forcing complex and dangerous evacuation.
-At each shelter in the central part of the Philippines, in order to prevent the spread of coronavirus infection, only half of the capacity was accepted, and a mask was required when evacuating.
-Typhoon Vongfong killed five people in the Philippines.
-By the time Vongfong landed, the number of confirmed infections was 11,618 and the number of deaths (due to infectious diseases) was 772 in the Philippines.
-Vongfong also approached Manila, but due to severe restrictions on going out of Manila, most people, including low-income people living in simple houses, could not go to shelters and were forced to wait at home.
+Tens of thousands of people under lockdown orders evacuated their homes, complicating COVID-19 containment efforts.
+To prevent the spread of coronavirus, shelters in the central Philippines only accepted half of their maximum capacity; masks were required when evacuating.
+By the time the typhoon landed in the Philippines, the number of confirmed COVID-19 infections was 11,618, with 772 deaths.
+Vongfong also approached Manila, but due to severe restrictions on going out, most people, including low-income residents living in houses not designed to withstand typhoons, could not reach shelters and were forced to wait at home.
+In Metro Manila, the typhoon blew away many makeshift tents used as triage centers, testing facilities, and wards.

-After May 15, the Philippine government revised its quarantine classifications in correspondence to an earlier announcement that "Science and Economics will be considered for any changes of the lockdown measures."
-A modified enhanced community quarantine (MECQ) was applied to Metro Manila, Laguna and Cebu City, while a GCQ was raised to 41 provinces and 10 cities with moderate risk.
-Meanwhile, 40 provinces and 11 cities that were considered "low-risk areas" were supposed to be released from community quarantine measures, but were eventually upgraded to a "modified general community quarantine" (MGCQ) after a reportedly "honest mistake" from the national government and requests from respective LGUs.
+After May 15, the Philippine government revised its quarantine classifications to apply a modified enhanced community quarantine (MECQ) to Metro Manila, Laguna and Cebu City, while a GCQ was applied to 41 provinces and 10 cities with moderate risk.
+40 provinces and 11 cities considered "low risk" were initially released from community quarantine measures, but were eventually upgraded to a "modified general community quarantine" (MGCQ) after requests from LGUs.

-Once again, the Philippine government revised its announcements and declared the entire country under GCQ, while Metro Manila, Laguna and Cebu City continued to implement an MECQ.
-This was temporary until guidelines of MGCQ for low-risk areas were finalized.
+On May 14, the Philippine government declared the entire country temporarily under GCQ except for Metro Manila, Laguna and Cebu City, which continued to implement MECQ.
 The IATF-EID also reportedly considered the reclassification of provinces and cities in Central Luzon as "high-risk areas" under MECQ.

-After receiving petitions from LGUs, the IATF-EID revised its quarantine policies yet again.
-Cebu City and Mandaue were placed under ECQ, while Metro Manila, Laguna, and Central Luzon (except for Aurora and Tarlac) were all under MECQ.
-The remaining parts of the country were placed under GCQ.
+On May 16, after receiving petitions from LGUs, the IATF-EID revised its quarantine policies: Cebu City and Mandaue were placed under ECQ, while Metro Manila, Laguna, and Central Luzon (except Aurora and Tarlac) were under MECQ.
+The rest of the country was placed under GCQ.